nlsynth/karuta/docs/usersguide.rst

      return arr[idx - 1] + arr[idx] + arr[idx + 1]
    }

-One important diffrence from Karuta and other languages is that an array index wraps around by the length of the array.
+One important difference from Karuta and other languages is that an array index wraps around by the length of the array.

 ------------
 Array images